mzattera/L101-compiler/README.md

 ``GOTO`` _label_ ``;``

-Will cause execution to jump to the position in the code indicated by _label_.
+will cause execution to jump to the position in the code indicated by _label_.
 To define a label you simple enter its name followed by column:

 _label_ ``:``

-The P101 has 4 keys labeled "V"-"Z" that, when pressed, will cause the P101 to execute code from a given position (this is the standard way to start a program stored in memory.
+The P101 has 4 keys labeled "V"-"Z" that, when pressed, will cause the P101 to execute code from a given position (this is the standard way to start a program stored in memory).
 Labels can be associated with these key like this:

 _label_  ``ON``  (``V`` | ``W`` | ``Y`` | ``Z``) ``:``